-If you love Twix as much as I do, you have to try my homemade Twix cookies!
+If you love Twix chocolate bars as much as I do, you have to try my homemade Twix cookies!
+These gluten free shortbread cookies are topped with caramel and milk chocolate.

-The cookie itself is a simple yet delicious shortbread cookie.
+The cookie itself is a simple yet delicious gluten free shortbread cookie (very similar to my chocolate dipped shortbread cookie recipe).
 Once you top it with caramel, then melted milk chocolate on top of that, and let those layers set up… let’s just say it’ll be hard to have just one!

 - Simply because they actually taste like gluten free Twix.
 That was the exact feedback I received from my tester (aka my husband, Matt) and I couldn’t have been more thrilled to hear it 🙂